 - Improved Quality of Life

-- Early diagnosis enables individuals to make lifestyle changes that may help maintain cognitive function, such as engaging in mental exercises, physical activity, and a healthy diet.
+- Early diagnosis enables individuals to make lifestyle changes that may help maintain cognitive function, such as engaging in regular physical activity, pursuing mentally stimulating hobbies, maintaining social connections, and following a brain-healthy diet rich in omega-3 fatty acids.

 - Better Planning for the Future

-- Patients can participate in legal, financial, and healthcare decisions while they still have the cognitive ability to express their preferences.
+- Individuals diagnosed early can participate in legal, financial, and healthcare decisions while they still have the cognitive ability to express their preferences.
+This includes advance directives, power of attorney arrangements, and long-term care planning.

 - Support for Caregivers and Families

 - Families can better prepare for caregiving responsibilities, seek support groups, and plan for necessary home adjustments.
-Source: Dementia Australia (www.dementia.org.au)
+The Alzheimer’s Association reports that caregivers who receive education and support early experience less burnout and provide better care.

 - Opportunities for Clinical Trials